bj-rn/HidLibrary/README.md

+<h3><b>Additional NOTE</b>: This fork was created for the sole purpose of providing a nuget package that supports newer frameworks.</h3>

+---

 <h3>NOTE: Support is VERY limited for this library.
 It is almost impossible to troubleshoot issues with so many devices and configurations.
 The community may be able to offer some assistance <i>but you will largely be on your own</i>.
 If you submit an issue, please include a relevant code snippet and details about your operating system, .NET version and device.
 Pull requests are welcome and appreciated.</h3>

 Hid Library